midonet/midonet/docs/midolmanj.md

 ### BGP Service

-This component provides sets of interfaces for interacting with an external service which handles speaking BGP (border gateway protocol).
+This component provides sets of interfaces for interacting with an external program which handles speaking BGP (border gateway protocol).
 It is explained at length in the [BGP document](midolman-bgp.md).